family artwork hanging in kitchen

 If you’re going for a more DIY look, you can set up a clothing line-esque display against the wall with a couple lengths of wire between some hook eye screws.
 You can use the curtain wire and hooks set from IKEA for this.
 Then, simply use clothespins to attach the art to the wire.
 This makes it easy to swap drawings out.
 You can also use this display vertically, going down the wall to the floor like a column.
 This can be nice as it puts some of the art at eye level for kids, but be careful if you live in a household with pets!
 For a similar but more stable look, you can glue clothespins to a yardstick or length of wood, attach the yardstick to the wall with velcro or command strips, and hang the art from that.

-When Should I Swap Pieces Out in the Gallery?
+When Should I Swap Out Kids Art on the Gallery Wall?

 Now that you’ve finished your gallery, you may be wondering when it’s time to cycle through pieces, and if it’s even worth the extra work to do so.
 Swapping pieces out isn’t necessary, but new decorations always add some excitement to a room.
 Kids often do crafts that relate to certain holidays or seasons, like jack o’lanterns, hand turkeys, snowmen or Valentine’s Day hearts.
 You can change these pieces out seasonally, and bring back old favorites when the holiday comes around again.